Vintharas/js13k-spaceshooter/README.md

       - share systems between Ship and ShipEnergy instead of needing to subscribe explicitly
       - max energy in config.
 Less dependencies on energy
+      - UNIFY enable/disable in a single function?
+Why call it on update and then on a subscription?
+Hmm can I remove the subscriptions and just call it on update?
 - complete faction selection process
   - 3 different ships
     - create art for two more ships